Ross-Byrne/Data_API_Project/README.md

 ## Conclusion

 Due to the nature of the dataset, mainly because it is a dataset of parks, users may not add or remove entries.
-It would not make sense, simply because an average user is not going to be building parks or tearing down exsisting ones.
+It would not make sense, simply because an average user is not going to be building parks or tearing down existing ones.